Monterey Bay, California

 4. Who or what do you have in your local market that could serve to collaborate or as a resource to define an opportunity worth pursuing?
 Sometimes the answer is obvious if you just look for it.

-5. Pray for answers to questions you would ask if you knew answers were available!?
+5. Pray for answers to questions you would ask if you knew answers were easily available!?
+Then ask!

 6. Can you encapsulate your idea in a few sentences?
 What projects have you seen already in operation in your area?
 Is there room for more?
 What might be an innovative variation on that in your own market or interpretation of what is most needed and wanted?

 7. How will you know when you are there?
-Devise at least three (3) measures of your success.
-Write them down and get specific about how you will track your unfolding success.
+Devise at least three (3) specific measures of your success.
+Write them down and devise a way to measure and track your unfolding success.
 Ask others for review and feedback.

-In “greenfield” project finance and startup venture capital, the seed of an idea can germinate, get defined, so that the minimum sufficient scale can be known and give rise to the cost of inputs (raw materials, support infrastructure, workers, physical location for administration and management, etc.) and outputs, usually in-demand products or services, where the history of demand is discoverable.
+In “greenfield” project finance and startup venture capital, the seed of an idea can germinate, get defined, so that the minimum sufficient scale can get discovered, which will give rise to the cost of inputs (raw materials, support infrastructure, workers, physical location for administration and management, etc.) and outputs, usually in-demand products or services, where the history of demand is discoverable.

 This is much more straightforward than defining an entirely new product or service, or new category of product or service (often called “first-of-a-kind” or FOAK) when you would need to cover the costs of testing the idea just to begin planning the project.
 If you cannot verify a ready market you have to first test your way in so that you know your idea would have commercial legs.